biolab/orange2/docs/reference/rst/Orange.data.domain.rst

     backbone, breathes, venomous, fins, legs, tail, domestic, catsize, type], {-2:name}

-Domains consists of ordinary features and the class attribute, if there is one, and of meta attributes.
+Domains consists of ordinary features (from "hair" to "catsize" in the above example), the class attribute ("type"), and meta attributes ("name").
 We will refer to features and the class attribute as *variables*.
 Variables are printed out in a form similar to a list whose elements are attribute names, and meta attributes are printed like a dictionary whose "keys" are meta attribute id's and "values" are attribute names.
 In the above case, each data instance corresponds to an animal and is described by the animal's properties and its type (the class); the meta attribute contains the animal's name.

 Domains as lists and dictionaries
 =================================